 Do you already have an Apple laptop?
 Here are our classroom requirements:

-● Your student's computer can run Apple’s latest Operating System Mac OS 10.14 Mojave
+- Your computer can run Apple’s latest Operating System Mac OS 10.15 Catalina.

 - We strongly recommend that the unit NOT have less than 4GB RAM, more is preferable.

 - We strongly recommend that the unit NOT have less than 256 GB of internal storage.

-NOTE: A Brewster IT Technician will review all submitted serial numbers to ensure that your student’s laptop will meet our classroom requirements prior to the start of school.
+NOTE: The Tech Department will review all submitted serial numbers to ensure that your student’s laptop will meet our classroom requirements prior to the start of school.
 We will contact you if your computer may not meet classroom expectations, based on their original sales configuration.
-Please make sure you submit (in the Parent Portal) the serial number of your student's laptop by August 15.
+Please make sure you submit (via the Parent Portal) the serial number of your student's laptop by August 15.